-The current regulations require that the provider applicants "participate in interviews with the agency."
-The proposed regulations require that the LDSS conduct at least three face-to-face interviews with each applicant.
+Recently repealed regulation required that the provider applicants "participate in interviews with the agency."
+This proposed regulation requires that the LDSS conduct at least three face-to-face interviews with each applicant.
 In practice this may result in additional interaction with LDSS staff prior to approval decisions.
 This can be beneficial in that the additional contact can increase the likelihood that problems could be detected.
 On the other hand, it increases costs for LDSS that are not already complying with this proposed requirement.